emfresh2o/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+--> A web token is usually used to validate a user session in the web browser.
+It is a a cryptic text stored on the client-side using local storage giving client permission to access the server.

 2. What steps can you take in your web apps to keep your data secure?
+--> First you need a `token` to access a page, then use the `token` to make the required requests on the given page.
+Then we can use a `PrivateRoute` to keep a protected-page from being access without a proper credentials.

 3. Describe how web servers work.
+--> The web servers `stores, processes, delivers, and receives` data from client.
+The `web server` receives and return information using an API then it processes the data using a logical function written in the API when it is called, then it stores the data using a database.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+--> CRUD acronym we use to interact with the  API servers which makes it easy to remember when we access the server.
+This acronym are   `C` for Create using POST, `R` for Read using GET, `U` for Update using PUT, and `D` for Delete using DELETE

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.